MPA Curriculum

 Concentration Coursework

 Each concentration is designed to provide you with specialized knowledge and skills to advance your career in your chosen field.
-For detailed information on course requirements and how they align with your professional goals, consult with your advisor and refer to the Program Handbook and Course Guide.
+For detailed information on course requirements and how they align with your professional goals, consult with your faculty mentor and refer to the Program Handbook and Course Guide.

 Colloquium Coursework